Jung E

-Jung_E (Korean: 정이), stylised as JUNG_E, is a 2023 South Korean science fiction film written and directed by Yeon Sang-ho, starring Kang Soo-yeon, Kim Hyun-joo and Ryu Kyung-soo.
-The film features the final film appearance of Kang Soo-yeon who died ahead of its release.
-It premiered on January 20, 2023 on Netflix.
+Jung_E (Korean: 정이), stylised as JUNG_E, is a 2023 South Korean science fiction film written and directed by Yeon Sang-ho, starring Kang Soo-yeon, Kim Hyun-joo, and Ryu Kyung-soo.
+The film features the final film appearance of Kang Soo-yeon, who died ahead of its release.
+A dedication to her appears at the end of the film.
+It premiered on January 20, 2023, on Netflix.

 Plot

-Jung_E portrays a desolated Earth in the 22nd century that is no longer habitable due to climate change, and humans are forced to live in man-made shelters built in space.
-As the humans settle in around 80 of those shelters, three of them declare themselves as the Adrian Republic, attack Earth and other shelters, and cause a civil war between the Allied Force and Adrian Republic.
+Jung_E portrays a desolated Earth in the year 2135 that is no longer habitable due to the rise of the sea level caused by climate change.
+Humans decide to move to space.
+After building 80 shelters between Earth and the Moon's orbital planes, they spend decades migrating citizens to the shelters.
+As the humans settle in, shelters number 8, 12 and 13, declare themselves as the Adrian Republic and they begin attacking Earth and the other shelters.
+This leads to decades of war between the Allied Forces and the Adrian Republic.
+Humans left on Earth continue to produce munitions, living like cogs of the machine that is war.

-Captain Yun Jung-yi is a legendary mercenary of Allied Forces who led her team to countless successful missions against the Adrian Republic.
+Captain Yun Jung-yi is a legendary mercenary of the Allied Forces who led her team to countless successful missions against the Adrian Republic.
 She has a little daughter, Yun Seo-hyun, who suffers from a lung tumor, and Jung-yi became a mercenary to afford her daughter's medical treatments.
 The day Seo-hyun gets the surgery, Jung-yi fails her mission and ends up in a coma.
 Kronoid, an institute in charge of developing AI technologies, convinces her family to agree to clone her brain, promising that they will cover Jung-yi's treatments, her daughter's education and living expenses.